 Pale ales are distinguished by their notably lighter hue, often more a golden tone, and malt-forward flavors.
 They are considered deeper and more flavorful than light lagers, but more subdued than deep stouts.
 While pale ales range in terms of flavors based on style, they are seen as approachable and relatively balanced– making them not usually standouts, but also generally well-liked.

 Note that IPAs are not classed under general pales ales.
 The difference between pale ales and IPAs largely has to do with the concentration of hops.
 Pale typically is made with paler malts and a close to an equal balance of malts and hops– leading to a light hue and a relatively mild flavor.

 As a lighter flavor ale, pale ale can be paired with cheese and bread-based dishes, including pizza, fruit trays, and even Mexican dishes.
 Most meats work well, as well as pasta dishes, and chicken.

-Amber Ale is a popular American style pale ale, with a golden to amber hue, noteworthy for crystal malt and caramel, adding a deeper tone and a bit more complexity than some other pale ale.
+Amber Ale is a popular east-to-drink ale, with a golden to amber hue.
+The malts used in amber ale add a deeper tone and a bit more complexity than some other pale ale.

 Toasted and toffee notes are balanced with fruit, citrus, and even pine from hops, for a balance of sweet and bitter, normally with a short or medium finish.